 Token Vault Type Description Requires Hadoop?
 Jobs compatibility HDFS Hadoop File System.
 This Token Vault type can only be selected in environments with Hadoop Clusters.
 Yes Batch (Hive/HDFS types only.
 Not AWS Glue.)
 When closing a PDD in an Environment with an HDFS Token Vault, Privitar will start a Spark job to delete the corresponding Token Vault.
-HBase The HBase distributed Hadoop database.
-This Token Vault type can Yes Batch (Hive/HDFS types only.
-Not AWS (and Google Cloud only be selected in environments Glue.)
+HBase (and Google The HBase distributed Hadoop database.
+This Token Vault type can only be selected in environments Yes Batch (Hive/HDFS types only.
+Not AWS Glue.)
 Bigtable) with Hadoop Clusters but can also be accessed by pipelines running Data Flow Jobs.
 Data Flow On Demand When closing a PDD in an Environment with an HBase Token Vault, Privitar will start a Spark job to delete the corresponding Token Vault.
 JDBC JDBC-compatible relational database.
 Supported databases are Oracle and PostgreSQL.
 No Batch (Hive/HDFS types only.
 Not AWS Glue.)
-Depending on the Environment Data Flow configuration, a JDBC Token Vault can be closed using Privitar or Privitar On Demand (POD) On Demand DynamoDB DynamoDB is a NoSQL database service provided by Amazon.com as No Batch (All types.) part of Amazon Web Services.
+Depending on the Environment Data Flow can be closed using Privitar or Privitar On Demand (POD) On Demand DynamoDB DynamoDB is a NoSQL database service provided by Amazon.com as No Batch (All types.) part of Amazon Web Services.
 Data Flow On Demand